Vallejo Dog Bite Lawyer

 - Insurance companies in the U.S. pay over one billion dollars for dog bite injuries annually.

-- Close to two-thirds of bites happen on or close to the injured person’s home.
+- Close to two-thirds of bites happen on or near the injured person’s home.

 - Over half of those injured by dog bites know the dog that bit them.